mikedh/trimesh/docs/content/formats.md

 Quick recommendation: `GLB` or `PLY`.
 If you're looking for "the simplest possible format because I have to write an importer in another language" you should take a look at `OFF`.

-Wavefront `OBJ` is also widely used and supported across many tools.
-However, OBJ lacks a specification, which can lead to compatibility issues between different importers and exporters.
-The format supports features like arbitrary polygon sizes and material references that can add complexity, and parsing performance may be slower compared to binary formats.
+Wavefront `OBJ` is also widely used and supported across many tools, although it lacks a specification and has a slightly unusual internal data structure, which can lead to compatibility and indexing issues.
+Parsing is much slower than binary formats.

 ## What Formats Does Trimesh Support?